Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 17.29.27 UTC
+- WIB: Jumat, 28 Maret 2025 18.21.41 UTC
-- WITA: Jumat, 28 Maret 2025 18.29.27 UTC
+- WITA: Jumat, 28 Maret 2025 19.21.41 UTC
-- WIT: Jumat, 28 Maret 2025 19.29.27 UTC
+- WIT: Jumat, 28 Maret 2025 20.21.41 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational